wagslane/blog/content/posts/seo-is-a-scam-job.md

 SEO has been a great growth channel for my side project, [Boot.dev](https://boot.dev).
 It allows me to inexpensively find customers who are interested in what I'm building consistently over time.
 I'm *not* knocking SEO as a growth channel, I'm knocking some bad (or maybe just outdated) industry practices that can harm businesses if they aren't familiar with the space.

-To sum up, if your "SEO person" believes their entire role is just to tell other people what they need to implement, create, distribute, or pay for in order to rank, they probably aren't a great SEO person.
-On the other hand, if they optimize your site personally, write great content and share it to relevant channels, they might be worth their salt.
+To sum up, if your "SEO person" believes their entire role is just to tell other people what they need to implement, create, distribute, or pay for to rank, they probably aren't great SEO people.
+On the other hand, if they optimize your site personally, write great content and share it with relevant channels, they might be worth their salt.